aditosoftware/nodebackup/README.md

 ## Configuration file

 You need to save the **config.yml** in the same folder as nodebackup.
-Config.yml is a file in YAML format You can show a example - config_example.yaml
+Config.yml is a file in YAML format, where saved the information for backups, like backup address, port and user. \
+Show example: **config_example.yaml**

 ### Starter configuration